 You can replace a solar watch battery, but chances are you will not need to for years and years.
 Regular maintenance, such as cleaning the dirt and sweat off the watch’s body, will help prolong the battery’s span.

-Proper charging is also very important.
+But, of course, there’s an exception.
 If you leave the solar watch in a dark place for too long, say upward of six months, you may need to replace the battery.

 Can a Seiko Solar Watch Battery be Replaced?

-Let’s analyze the physical structure of a Seiko watch, so you can see why you should not risk replacing it yourself.
+Let’s analyze the physical structure of a Seiko watch so you can see why you should not risk replacing it yourself.

 At the top, which is the surface of your watch, is the typical glass covering.
 The second, minute, and hour hands follow, then the dial and the solar cell units.